 The EnergyFit NYC Pilot (2016) successfully proved that the use of a streamlined process for engaging and supporting homeowners, coupled with the use of a standardized package of retrofit measures, could increase the number of homeowners choosing to retrofit their buildings.
 EnergyFit NYC is now moving into the next phase of testing.

-Retrofitting small homes for energy efficiency to address the climate change crisis has been a particular challenge for New York City.
-One- to four- family homes are a critical source of low-income housing but account for less than 3% of the over 863,000 buildings receiving a state sponsored retrofit.
+Retrofitting small homes for energy efficiency to address the climate change crisis and reduce the inequitable energy burden has been a particular challenge for New York City.
+As of mid-2018, almost 50,000 retrofits have occurred across New York State, but less than 2% (861) of those have been in New York City – despite there being over 863,000 small homes (of which, around 247,000 are located in low-income communities and communities of color).
 In a previous initiative, Pratt Center worked with community groups to enroll these small homes but learned that numerous barriers such as confusing audits, lack of cost/benefit information, high project costs, and paltry incentives discourage homeowners.

 EnergyFit provides a new model for engaging and supporting low- and moderate-income homeowners in making their homes energy efficient.
 By building a program that recognizes typical barriers and is designed better for their needs - such as reducing the number of points of decision making, providing a set and predictable price point, increasing incentives, simplifying complex technical language - the opportunity to increase the ability of homeowners to invest in energy efficiency improves dramatically.